tgreer812/TribalWarsScripts/CoordinatedAttackPlanner/CoordinatedAttackPlanner.md

 ## Calculation & Scheduling

 - **Calculate Launch Times:**
-  - For each attack, calculate the exact server launch time needed to hit the landing time, considering unit speed, world speed, and distance.
-The slowest unit in the selected template determines the travel speed.
+  - For each attack, the exact server launch time is calculated dynamically based on the arrival time, distance between villages, and the slowest unit's travel speed.
+This calculation factors in unit speed, world speed, and unit speed configuration.
 - **Display Countdown Timers:**
-  - Show a live countdown for each attack, updating every second.
+  - Show a live countdown for each attack, updating every second based on the calculated send time.
 - **Manual Launch:**
   - Provide a button for each attack to open/send the attack manually when the timer hits zero.
   - After the timer hits zero, the row's appearance changes to indicate the time has passed, but the launch button remains active so the user can still send the attack if slightly late.